The Ultimate Guide to the Best DJ Setups in 2026 for any Budget!

 The mixer can be changed to the Denon DJ X1850 (£1,399) for a slightly lower total cost of £3,969 instead of £4,539!

-To play on what all the household names and big club DJs play on is a serious investment !
+To play on what all the household names and big club DJs play on is a serious investment!
+That’s why this sort of gear is pretty much only found in professional clubs and would be massive overkill to have at home.

 For an extra £500, Pioneer’s ultimate 6-channel flagship mixer of choice for Techno DJs, the DJM-V10, for example.
 Just don’t forget to add two more CDJ-3000s!

-Take those 3000s to the limit with our CDJ Masterclass, and learn to deliver amazing DJ sets in the booth!
+If you want to learn your way around gear like this, you’ve got to check out our CDJ Masterclass and learn to deliver amazing DJ sets in the booth!

 Not sure which device is right for you?